humburg/pirates/consensus/README.md

 Parses fastq file in one pass and builds consensus about sequences.
 On the data tested we filtered around 16.5 million sequence readings into around 800k unique sequences.

+## File Formats

+Reads from fastq file and outputs sequences to stdout.
+Some stats reported to stderr.

 Input format is usual fastq format:

 ```